MISHKATAHSAN/Data-Reporting-for-Supply-Chain-Management-Company/README.md

 **Project Context**

-As a Business Analyst at IJS Bank Limited, the task is to analyze loan applicant data and present a detailed report to the branch manager.
+As a Business Analyst at IJS Bank Limited, the task is to analyze loan applicant data and present a detailed report to the Supply Chain Management Company.
 The report will be showcased using a dashboard in MS Excel.